-Nepal Government holds 51% shares in the bank and has representation in the board of directors of the bank and hence considered to be related party to the bank.
+Nepal Government holds 51% shares in the bank and has representation on the board of directors of the bank and hence it is considered to be a related party to the bank.

-The directors, chief executive officer and other key management personnel are also considered to be related party to the bank.
-No transaction between bank and KMPs was observed other than as prescribed under employee's bylaws of the bank and relating to remuneration.
+The directors, chief executive officer and other key management personnel are also considered to be related parties to the bank.
+No transaction between the bank and KMPs was observed other than as prescribed under the employee's bylaws of the bank and relating to remuneration.